jerryavance/jerryavance/README.md

 :large_blue_diamond: Interested in the intersection of statistics, machine learning and optimization, focusing primarily on the design and analysis of statistical methods for high-dimensional problems in the context of learning from data.

-:large_blue_diamond: Proven track record of programming to perform data analysis for Business Intelligence of otherwise intractable systems.
-Strong ability to collaborate and work in a team environment on multi-disciplinary projects.
+:large_blue_diamond: Strong ability to collaborate and work in a team environment on multi-disciplinary projects.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------